MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 to complete the rebase process.

-Alright, now let's push the change to Github.
+Alright, now let's push the change to GitHub.

 ```shell
 git push origin ft/ci-deploy